shirashiki/datascience/rproject/README.md

 The script will generate 2 files.
 The file to be submitted will have the name SubmissionTidyData.txt.

 The file contains 180 rows, related to 6 activities X 30 subjects.
+See the Codebook for file details